chrisosaurus/plot/docs/r7rs-small-compliance.md

     pair (improper list) literals are pending implementation. pair and list equality is currently not implemented (`eq` family will throw a plot_runtime_error).

-    implemented procedures from this section:
+    All procedures from this section are implemented:
         `pair?`
         `cons`
         `car`